RedDocMD/Sarge/README.md

 3. `$HOME/.config/sarge/sarge.yml`
 4. `$HOME/.sarge.yml`

 If a config file is not found, Sarge uses its own default config.
+The default config is provided [here](https://github.com/RedDocMD/Sarge/blob/master/sarge.yml).

 ### File format
 The config file is to be written in YAML.
 The keys are as follows: